- Written by Christine Bernard - Content Manager

 Is Limescale Harmful?

+Short answer: no, limescale itself isn’t considered harmful to your health.
 While the thought of consuming a chalky substance that’s been stuck to the bottom of your kettle is anything but appetising, there is no actual evidence that doing so is harmful to your health.
-In fact, some even argue that it’s high concentrations of calcium and magnesium can even contribute to our dietary needs, particularly if we are consuming it on a regular basis, although this too is unproven.
+In fact, some even argue that its high concentrations of calcium and magnesium can even contribute to our dietary needs, particularly if we are consuming it on a regular basis, although this too is unproven.

 The real harm lies in what it can do to your kettle, your stove and your electricity bill!
 The more that limescale builds up, the more of a risk you run impairing your kettle and the longer you’ll have to wait for that cup of tea.